 - The original Halloween (1978) is frequently regarded as one of the two Trope Codifiers for most modern slasher movies.
-Be warned when watching it; not only is it less gory and visceral than most slasher movies which have followed it, including its own sequels (like TCM, it relies more on suspense than gore — the killer doesn't even kill very many people throughout), the fact that most of the tropes it popularised were later shamelessly ripped off may result in Seinfeld Is Unfunny syndrome.
+Be warned when watching it; not only is it less gory and visceral than most slasher movies which have followed it, including its own sequels (like TCM, it relies more on suspense than gore — the killer doesn't even kill very many people throughout), the fact that most of the tropes it popularised were later shamelessly ripped off may result in "Seinfeld" Is Unfunny syndrome.
 Its killer, Michael Myers, is the first of the "Big Three" slasher killers.
-Was remade by Rob Zombie in 2007, with a sequel (also made by Zombie) following two years later; his vision of the film falls very squarely into Love It or Hate It territory.
+Was remade by Rob Zombie in 2007, with a sequel (also made by Zombie) following two years later; his vision of the film falls very squarely into polarizing territory.

 - Friday the 13th is the other Trope Codifier for the genre, spawning a long list of sequels of varying quality.
 The first, fourth and sixth movies are often held up as series highlights, Jason X is usually viewed as So Bad, It's Good, and the eighth and ninth movies are usually treated as a Dork Age for the franchise.
 Introduced the second of the "Big Three" slasher icons: Jason Voorhees.
 Was rebooted in 2009.